Graduate School of Architecture, Planning and Preservation

 Nora Akawi is an architect based between Amman and New York.
 As director of Studio-X Amman, she leads the conceptualization and implementation of public programs and research initiatives on architecture in the Arab region by curating (often in partnership with other researchers or institutions) conferences, workshops, publications, screenings, lectures, and other forms of collective cultural production.

-Since 2014, she has been teaching a graduate history/theory and mapping course focused on borderlands, forced migration, and human rights at Columbia GSAPP.
-She also joined the Architecture & Urban Design faculty, where she teaches an urban design studio focused on water infrastructure and distribution inequality along the Jordan Valley.
+Since 2014, she has been teaching graduate history/theory and visualization courses on borderlands, forced displacements, and counter-narratives at Columbia University’s GSAPP.
+She also joined the urban design faculty in 2017, teaching the Water Urbanism studio on water infrastructures and inequalities along the Jordan valley.

 “Traversing Territories” in Kerb Journal of Landscape Architecture (forthcoming, Barcelona/Syndey: Actar, February 2017);

 “Movement as Civil Disobedience: Migration and Solidarity on Lesvos Island” in Bauwelt: Exil Europa (Berlin, Vol 41, 2016);

 Architecture and Representation: The Arab City (co-edited by Amale Andraos, Nora Akawi, and Caitlin Blanchfield, Columbia Books on Architecture and the City, 2016);